Ponginae/up/README.rst

 Up - A next generation status monitor
 =====================================

-Some times you just need to know, is it up?
-The goal of this project is to create a easy to use, but highly customizable status monitor.
+Sometimes you just need to know, is it up?
+The goal of this project is to create an easy to use, but highly customizable status monitor.

 Setup
 -----